ruby-rice/rice/README.md

   }
 ~~~

-This will create a class called Test that inherits from Object.
+This will create a class called `Test` that inherits from `Object`.
 If we
 wanted to inherit from a different class, we could easily do so:

 ~~~{.cpp}